Skip to main content

 Why sponge painting is a great way to kickstart imagination

-The best way for parents to give kids a leg up in education is to incorporate the arts into their daily lives even when the kiddos are young.
+Not only does introducing the arts to a child's life when they're young give them a leg up in education, but it also gives kids a fun and creative outlet they'll enjoy their whole lives.
 Studies show children who actively participate in art activities are far more likely to achieve academically than those who don't.
 The reason why is that artistic activities have quite a few cognitive and emotional benefits for kids.

 Recommended Videos